Zviadists: After Gamsakhurdia's death

 The Parliament of Georgia set up the Parliamentary Commission for National Reconciliation with the purpose of assessing the violence in Tbilisi in 1991-1992 that culminated in Gamsakhurdia's ouster.
-In a move to placate the unfavorable parts of the population, especially after the accusations of electoral fraud emerged against Shevardandze, on 20 April 2000 the Georgian Parliament passed the resolution "On Eliminating the Consequences of the 1991-1992 Civil Conflicts and Seeking National Reconciliation", which described the overthrow of Gamsakhurdia as the "unlawful act of overthrowing the legitimate authorities".
-However, on 9 July 2000, the Georgian security forces assassinated Akaki Eliava near Zestafoni, and situation in Mingrelia remained unstable.
-Mingrelian parliamentary deputy Anzor Abralava from the Revival party along with four other deputies resigned from the Parliamentary Commission for National Reconciliation after the assassination, saying that the killing "has put an end to the national reconciliation process".
+In a move to placate the unfavorable parts of the population, especially after the accusations of electoral fraud emerged against Shevardnadze, on 20 April 2000 the Georgian Parliament passed the resolution "On Eliminating the Consequences of the 1991-1992 Civil Conflicts and Seeking National Reconciliation", which described the overthrow of Gamsakhurdia as the "unlawful act of overthrowing the legitimate authorities".
+Although Shevardnadze was invited to lead the country in 1992 following the overthrow of Gamsakhurdia, the coup leaders, Tengiz Kitovani and Jaba Ioseliani, were arrested by Shevardnadze in 1995 for opposition to his regime.
+Ioseliani was granted amnesty in May 2000 along with 278 other prisoners by Shevardnadze following his re-election.

+Despite these developments, on 9 July 2000, the Georgian security forces assassinated Akaki Eliava near Zestaponi, and situation in Mingrelia remained unstable.
+Mingrelian parliamentary deputy Anzor Abralava from the Revival party, along with four other deputies, resigned from the Parliamentary Commission for National Reconciliation after the assassination, saying that the killing "has put an end to the national reconciliation process".